heyqule/enemy_race_manager/doc/New-Race-DEV-README.md

 AOE units usually use a lower value than above damage guideline.
 But you take the cooldown interval into consideration as well.

-An attack may be too powerful if it does 1000 damage, but only attack once every 5s.
-That's still 200 DPS.
+When designing top damage dealer, an attack is likely too powerful if it does 1000 damage, but only attack once every 5s.
+That's still 200 DPS range.
+When there are a few of these units in the group, they can one shot reinforced turrets.

+A reinforced gun turret (1600HP with 33% resistances) should be able to survive about 10 shots from top damage dealers.

 ##### Movement Speed Guideline:
 (level 1 to 20)